Menu

 Understanding the factors that influence your blood pressure can help you manage it more effectively:

 • Sodium intake: Excess sodium causes your body to retain fluid, increasing blood volume and pressure.
-The recommended daily limit is less than 2,300 mg.
+Most guidelines recommend keeping sodium below about 2,300 mg per day, and many people with hypertension benefit from aiming lower.

 • Physical activity: Regular aerobic exercise can lower systolic blood pressure by an average of 5 to 8 mmHg.